Zum Inhalt springen

 domain: "acme.internal"

-If your cluster has not the default 10.0.0.0/8 CIDR configured, you need to provide the CIDR via the following:
+If your cluster does not have the default 10.0.0.0/8 CIDR configured, you need to provide the CIDR via the following:

 cluster: